MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/mixed-reality-design-language.md

 keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK, MRTK3, design, UI, design language, UX
 ---

-# Mixed Reality Design Language
+# Mixed Reality Design Language | MRTK3

 ![Button Main](../../../mrtk3-overview/images/UXBuildingBlocks/MRTK_UX_v3_Button.png)

 Over the last several years, we've shipped many different devices and form factors with different display types, resolutions, and user experiences.
-We've developed a set of a best practices for designing great experiences in Mixed Reality, but these best practices continue to evolve as we test and evaluate designs across different products and devices.
+We've developed a set of best practices for designing great experiences in mixed reality, but these best practices continue to evolve as we test and evaluate designs across different products and devices.

-We're excited to introduce the latest Mixed Reality Design Language - first showcased in the Mesh app for HoloLens - to the public through MRTK's building blocks.
+We're excited to introduce the latest Mixed Reality Design Language--first showcased in the Mesh app for HoloLens--to the public through MRTK's building blocks.
 The new design changes aim to empower developers to build production-ready applications that are more beautiful, usable, and portable.

 ## Improvements
 - Improved visual feedback for multi-modal input